 It drives me crazy.
 A couple weeks ago a woman came into my store and I asked her if she needed some help.
 She replied that she was just “dreaming” and, as this is an often repeated sentiment, I tried to leave her with my name and an invitation to ask me questions.
 It was then that she said:

 “Oh, honey I can’t afford one of these bags.
 Maybe one day I’ll find a nice man who is willing to buy me one but I could never buy one for myself.”

 My mouth literally dropped.
 Women still think this way?

 I couldn’t do anything but shake my head.
 Maybe I just come from a different cut of woman, but there’s nothing a man can buy me that I can’t get for myself.
-That is by no means to say that men are dispensable or unneccessary because I don’t believe that either.
-But I DO believe in being able to do for yourself and not waiting around for the things you want in life to be handed to you by anyone, but especially not by some man you’re expecting to be your prince charming.
+That is by no means to say that men are dispensable or unnecessary because I don’t believe that either.
+But I do believe in being able to do for yourself and not waiting around for the things you want in life to be handed to you by anyone, but especially not by some man you’re expecting to be your prince charming.